-As demonstrated by the following graph, the Company's cumulative TSR over the three-year period presented in the table was (43.82)%, while the cumulative TSR of the peer group presented for this purpose, the S&P North American Technology Sector Index, was (1.60)% over the three years presented in the table.
-While the Company's cumulative TSR underperformed the S&P North American Technology Sector Index during the three years presented in the table, we have made strong progression toward achievement of our multi-year strategy of transformation and delivered strong financial results, even in the face of known headwinds and a challenging macro-economic environment, through enhancing our existing client relationships, winning new clients in targeted markets, developing innovative solutions, expanding our presence in attractive international markets, disciplined capital allocation and selectively pursuing strategic acquisitions.
-For more information regarding the Company's performance and the companies that the Compensation Committee considers when determining compensation, refer to "Executive Compensation Discussion and Analysis."
+As demonstrated by the following graph, the Company's cumulative TSR over the four-year period presented in the table was (45.45)%, while the cumulative TSR of the peer group presented for this purpose, the S&P North American Technology Sector Index, was 63.70% over the four years presented in the table.
+While the Company's cumulative TSR underperformed the S&P North American Technology Sector Index, was 63.70% over the four years presented in the table.
+While the Company's cumulative TSR underperformed the S&P North American Technology Sector Index during the four years presented in the table, we have made strong progression toward achievement of our multi-year strategy of transformation and delivered strong financial results, even in the face of known headwinds and a challenging macro-economic environment, through enhancing our existing client relationships, winning new clients in targeted markets, developing innovative solutions, expanding our presence in attractive international markets, disciplined capital allocation and selectively pursuing strategic acquisitions.
+For more information regarding the Company's performance and the companies that the compensation committee considers when determining compensation, refer to "Executive Compensation - Compensation Discussion and Analysis."